mrzaib/Dual-Speaker-Mode-for-N5X/README.md

 <h2>Perfomance</h2>

-I've tested it on latest stock 8.1.0 (OPM7.181005.003, Oct 2018) & working without any problem or distortion in sound <br>
+Tested on latest stock 8.1.0 (OPM7.181005.003, Oct 2018) & working without any problem or distortion in sound <br>
 <br>
 Call sound is not affected by this mod as it only enables the earpiece while playing media ( video, audio, ringtone, etc )